astrit/extensions/extensions/calist/README.md

     Calist
   </h1>

 This extension consists of two commands, Calendar and Time.
-The Calendar command displays a calendar with the current date highlighted.
-The Time command displays the current time and date.
+The Calendar command displays a calendar with the current date highlighted and very flexible navigation shortcuts.
+The Time command displays the current time and optional extra timezone.
 Both commands have a variety of settings that can be customized to your liking.
 <br><br>
 Designed to be a companion for calist.io
 <br><br>